CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/im9.png)

-> **Note:** Make sure that the **FSlogix VHD location** and **AAD Tenant ID** columns are left **blank**.

-   ![ws name.](media/im12.png)

 > **Note:** This script takes about 15 minutes time to run, so be patient as it may seem like nothing is happening for a while, and then applications will begin to install.
 It will begin configuring the image. **DO NOT close any of the remaining windows that appear until the script has finished execution**.
 Doing so will interrupt the process and will require you to start over.

+   ![ws name.](media/im12.png)

 11. Once the script completes, select the **Start** icon and note that **Microsoft Office, Microsoft Edge Chromium,** and **Microsoft Teams** have been installed.